 Alvar Aalto (1898-1976) is probably the most famous Finnish architect and designer in the world.
 In 1921 Alvar Aalto got the Diploma of Architecture at the Helsinki Institute of Technology and his career as an architect started.
-One of the most important works he was commissioned was the planning of the Tuberculosis Sanatorium in Paimio, Finland.
-This project meant also the beginning of Aalto’s career as a furniture designer – in fact this was the first building planned by Aalto which was entirely furnished with pieces of furniture designed by Aalto himself – including the lighting as well.
+One of the most important works he was commissioned was the planning of the tuberculosis sanatorium in Paimio, Finland.
+This project meant also the beginning of Aalto’s career as a furniture designer – in fact, this was the first building planned by Aalto which was entirely furnished with pieces of furniture designed by Aalto himself – including the lighting as well.
 Other important projects completed by Alvar Aalto are the Viipuri Municipal Library, Villa Mairea, La Maison Carré and the Finnish Pavilions for the 1937 Paris and 1939 New York World Fairs.

 One of the most ingenious innovations by Alvar Aalto is the L-leg, patented in 1933.
 Aalto considered his L-leg design his greatest achievement and even compared it to the invention of the architectonic column.
 Thanks to this innovation, the legs could be attached directly to the table, chair and stool tops.
 Alvar Aalto was a versatile designer whose work covered different fields.
 He is well-known also for his elegant lamps, which very often were designed for individual construction projects and later on adapted for the serial production.
-Alvar Aalto was also an esteemed glass designer and his most famous work as a glass designer is the Aalto vase – one of the most iconic glassware pieces in Finnish design.
+Alvar Aalto was also an esteemed glass designer and his most famous work as a glass designer is the Aalto vase (or Savoy vase) – one of the most iconic glassware pieces in Finnish design.

 Would you like to read more about Alvar Aalto and his work?
 Discover our books: